gsa-oes/office-of-evaluation-sciences/_projects/1703-prompting-tsp.md

 ## What was the program change?

-OES ran a pilot at new employee orientations in three Treasury bureaus.
-A suite of materials encouraged new employees to consider making a decision to contribute at least 5%, including information on matching contributions, TSP info on new employee checklists, and revised onboarding presentation materials.
+A suite of new materials at three Treasury bureaus encouraged new employees to consider making a decision to contribute at least 5%, including information on matching contributions, TSP info on new employee checklists, and revised onboarding presentation materials.

 ## How did the evaluation work?